 Hey!
 Hallie here!

 So this post was initially meant to celebrate my new obsession with ONEUS and my slow progression into joining their fanbase, TO MOON.
 Ultimately this post will still be about that, but first we need to talk about the elephant in the room.
-Ravn, the leader of the group, was recently accused of irresponsible behavior towards women and abusing his ex-girlfriend.
+Ravn, the eldest of the group, was recently accused of irresponsible behavior towards women and abusing his ex-girlfriend.
 We at this blog currently have no interest in supporting Ravn.
 There’s a lot of evidence coming out both for and against Ravn, but that evidence can’t be properly studied by the general public.
 To put it plainly, we don’t know what happened.
 And though this is leading many TO MOONs to throw their undying support behind Ravn, I will not negate the feelings of victims of assault by doing this.
 I simply hope that RBW Entertainment does its best to get to the truth of the matter.
 All that said, we do have an interest in supporting the other members of ONEUS who are unfairly being negatively impacted despite having nothing to do with this situation.
 So below I’m still going to go into everything I love about each member of ONEUS and the particular songs I’ve been obsessed with recently.
 However, I will be leaving out Ravn at this time.
 So with the more difficult situation already addressed, let’s get into the happier stuff!

 Seoho: Lee Seoho is the second oldest of the group and one of the group’s main vocalists.
 He’s definitely the vocalist that gets the most center time, especially when it comes to choruses.
 This is probably because of his extremely strong vocals, which are both some of the most striking and the highest in tone of the group.
 Additional to his singing talents he’s also good at acrobatics, which definitely adds to the captivating way he executes choreography.
 He’s known for being a bit of a trickster at the expense of the maknae line, Keonhee in particular, but he’s also known for being the mood setter of the group.
 He’s apparently very laid back and works to make all of the other members happy whenever possible.
 While he’s not always the most vocal of the members in interviews, he’s always up to join in on a joke.
 The song I recommend for Seoho is actually ONEUS’s newest success, “Same Scent”, which features a lot of Seoho in each chorus and really plays to his strengths with the lighter, seductive tone of the song.